seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

 RUN npm install
 CMD ["node", "app.js"]
 ```
-- this is secure as it is running as a non-root user
+- this is secure as it is running as a non-root user (app) (this is the best practice)

 - Other reason why you want to do this if there is a vulnerability in docker or linux kernel, it will be harder for the attacker to get root access to the host machine

 # Kubernetes